CDCgov/prime-reportstream/prime-router/docs/schema_documentation/upload-covid-19.md

 **Documentation**:

-Optional; we'll fill in if blank.
+Required; we'll fill in if blank.
 If filled in, must match a value from LIVD column M, "Test Kit Name ID"

 ---